Compiler-CampusMinden/CB-Vorlesung-Bachelor/homework/sheet06.md

 // Return as copy
 Token next_token() {
     Token wuppie = Token("wuppie", 1, 4);   // will be deleted automatically after this function call
+    Token bar = Token("bar", 7, 10);        // not used, will be deleted automatically after this function call

     return wuppie;
 }